When is everything happening?

 Are British weddings very different?

 Yes and no, again.
-Speeches are a vital part of weddings in the UK, so come prepped with tissues and expect to laugh.
+Speeches are a vital part of weddings in the UK.
+For a cultural education, check out “Four Weddings and a Funeral”.

 Do I need to speak Spanish / English for the wedding?